thisisaunam/python-beginner-projects/calculator/README.md

 ## notes

-this project focuses on functions, user input handling, and basic program structure.
+this project focuses on:

+* user input handling
+* conditional statements
+* basic program logic

+this is the first version and will be improved over time